ugirumurera/TA_solver/README.md

 Activate environment by: source activate Reg_Mobility.

 ```

-* On Windows: You might need to install Python-igraph library separately in conda environment.
-This library is necessary to validate the installation.
+You might need to install Python-igraph library separately in conda environment.This library is nece\
+ssary to validate the installation.
 The installation test solves a small static traffic assignment problem using the Frank-Wolfe algorithm.
-Download [the appropriate cp27 Python-igraph](http://www.lfd.uci.edu/~gohlke/pythonlibs/#python-igraph) for your system and run the command
+* On Windows: Download [the appropriate cp27 Python-igraph](http://www.lfd.uci.edu/~gohlke/pythonlibs/#python-igraph) for your system and run the command

 ```
 #!python